theybian/pronouns/index.md

 # about

 - sev, 24, nd, white
 - nonbinary lesbian
 - masculine and neutral terms only

 ## pronouns

 - he/him
 - they/them
 - xe/xem
 - vin/vins

 ## do not interact

 - if you fit general DNI criteria (right-wing, trump supporter, anti-blm/acab, zionist)
+- terf, radfem, gender critical
+- transmed, truscum
-- terf/radfem/gender critical, transmed/truscum, think there are only 2 genders
+- think there are only 2 genders
-- anti he/they/nonbinary lesbians or she/they/nonbinary gay men
+- anti he/they/nonbinary lesbians
+- anti-she/they/nonbinary gay men
+- anti-neopronouns
+- radinclus
+- pro-bi/pan/male lesbians
-- pro-bi/pan/male lesbians, think lesbians can be men or like men
+- think lesbians can be men or like men
 - proshippers/anti-antis

 ## note

 - i use blockchains and blocklists. if you're blocked and you don't break my DNI criteria, send me a [CC](https://curiouscat.me/theybian) or DM my [backup](https://twitter.com/theybian1) to unblock. if you **do** fit my DNI criteria, **do not** ask me to unblock or why you were blocked.
 - i'll appreciate if you use tone tags with me (/j and /s especially).
 - if you need me to tag anything, don't hesitate to DM me!